Iron Deficiency Anemia

 If the patient does not tolerate oral supplements or in cases of poor absorption, intramuscular and intravenous iron treatments are available.

-Dietary iron is available in 2 forms: heme iron, found in animal muscle and blood, and nonheme iron, found both in animal products and plant foods.
-High heme iron intake is associated with increased colorectal cancer risk. ,
+Dietary iron is available in 2 forms: heme iron, found in animal muscle and blood, and nonheme iron, found in both animal products and plant foods.
+High heme iron intake is associated with increased colorectal cancer risk.,

 Heme iron in the diet is absorbed at a relatively constant rate of about 23%, independent of other dietary factors.
 Nonheme iron absorption varies, depending on dietary factors, as described below.
 As body stores of iron decrease, the percentage of nonheme iron absorbed increases significantly.

 Dairy products and eggs are very poor sources of iron and decrease iron absorption.
 Caseins from milk and certain forms of calcium inhibit iron absorption.
 In addition, infants who are allergic to cow’s milk may be particularly susceptible to intestinal blood losses due to the irritating effect of dairy products.
 Iron status measured as serum ferritin is inversely associated with greater consumption of dairy products in toddlers, particularly when they displace foods that contain iron or that facilitate iron absorption.
-Eggs (especially yolks) also appear to inhibit iron absorption. ,
+Eggs (especially yolks) also appear to inhibit iron absorption.,

 Fruits and vegetables aid the absorption of nonheme iron.
 Fruits and vegetables contain vitamin C and organic acids (e.g., citric acid) that keep iron in a reduced form, increasing absorption of nonheme iron when consumed in the same meal.
 Vitamin A and carotenoids also appear to enhance iron absorption by overcoming the inhibiting effect of polyphenols and phytates (found in whole grains) on iron absorption.
-Adding vitamin A to an iron supplement regimen has also been shown to result in greater anemia reduction than iron alone produces.
+Adding vitamin A to an iron supplement regimen has also been shown to result in greater anemia reduction than iron alone.

 Tea, coffee, and cocoa should not be consumed with meals if poor iron status is suspected.
-Polyphenols in these beverages inhibit the absorption of nonheme iron.
+Polyphenols and tannins in these beverages inhibit the absorption of nonheme iron.
 Black tea appears to be the most potent in this regard.

 Adequate iron intake before pregnancy can help prevent anemia in both mothers and infants.
 Iron deficiency is more common in women of childbearing age, especially during pregnancy.
 The physiologic need for iron increases almost tenfold during pregnancy and lactation, and iron deficiency in the first trimester results in significantly poorer indicators of fetal growth, neural development, and behavior in offspring, compared with what happens when mothers have adequate iron status.
 In mothers with iron deficiency, exclusive breastfeeding often results in iron deficiency in infants.
 Without adequate iron stores prior to conception, iron supplementation may be necessary during pregnancy (see below).

 Breast milk contains significant iron.
-Breastfeeding is preferable for many reasons (see Life Cycle chapter), and cow milk consumption by infants and toddlers is associated with iron deficiency.
+Breastfeeding is preferable for many reasons (see Life Cycle chapter), and cow’s milk consumption by infants and toddlers is associated with iron deficiency.
 Unfortified infant formula contains about 20% of the iron found in breast milk, whereas fortified formula has more than twice the iron concentration.
 Despite this higher level, iron in breast milk is more absorbable than that in soy-based or dairy-based formulas.

 Alcohol intake enhances iron absorption but should not be used as a means of regulating iron status.
 Consumption of any amount of alcohol is associated with a 40% reduction in the risk of iron deficiency anemia.
 However, the prevalence of markers of iron overload, which may be more harmful than mild reductions in iron status, was found to be significantly elevated among individuals who consumed > 2 alcoholic drinks per day.
 Increasing alcohol consumption is obviously not a recommended treatment for improving a person’s iron status.